Damien Perrinelle: New York Red Bulls

 On 26 June 2016, Perrinelle was loaned to New York Red Bulls II to play minutes with the Red Bulls' reserve side before returning to the first team.
 Later that day, he played 35 minutes in a 4–0 victory against the Wilmington Hammerheads.
 It was his first action in a competitive match since November 2015.

-Back to France
+Back to France, and Monaco

-In 2018, he came back to France and played for Le Touquet two months.
+In 2018, he came back to France and played for Le Touquet for two months.
 He joined Racing Colombes in January 2019.

-From 2019 to 2020, he was a radio consultant on RMC, he participated in the program After Foot.
+From 2019 to 2020, he was a radio consultant on RMC, he participated in the programme After Foot.

 In 2020, he joined AS Monaco as a supervisor.
-In june 2022, he was appointed reserve team coach for the 2022-2023 season.
+In June 2022, he was appointed reserve team coach for the 2022–2023 season.